When it comes to choosing an LMS, there’s one group whose needs often get forgotten or considered (too) late in the process.

 So the way they feel about your LMS, and the “sensations” they experience when they use it, matter.

-Which means that, as well as ticking off the logistical elements your execs require, it’s important to look deeper and focus on which LMS features resonate most with your end-users.
+Which means that, as well as ticking off the logistical elements your execs require, it’s important to look deeper and focus on which of these top LMS features resonate most with your end-users.

 Why you need a user-friendly LMS